nitin42/react-imgpro/Docs/Api.md

 If you disable the web worker, you will need to add [this](https://github.com/nitin42/react-imgpro/blob/master/src/jimp.min.js) file in your `index.html` in order to access `Jimp` instance.

+### disableRerender
+disable the process image in re-render  by options changed (recommended use with worker)